wpted/MyOwnRedis/README.md

 ### RESP

-To communicate with the Redis server, Redis client use a protocol called **REdis Serialization Protocol**.
+To communicate with the Redis server, Redis client uses a protocol called **REdis Serialization Protocol**.
 In RESP, the first byte of the data determines its type.
 <br><br>
 New RESP connections should begin the session by calling the HELLO command.